PaperMC/PaperDocs/source/server/aikar-tuning.rst

    -XX:MaxTenuringThreshold=1 -Dusing.aikars.flags=https://mcflags.emc.gs
    -Daikars.new.flags=true -jar paperclip.jar nogui

-LAST UPDATED: **Apr 25 2020 3:30PM EST**

-These flags are recommended for ALL versions of Minecraft!
-1.8 all the way to 1.15+, use this set.

 .. warning::
    **IMPORTANT – READ – Don’t use ALL of your memory!!
 PTERODACTYL USERS!**